UncleJerry/Filmroom/README.md

 ## Kernel codes

-All Kernels locate in CustomKernel functions from CustomFilter.swift, you can also find them in Kernels.cikernel for Core Image Kernel with comments under the iOS directory.
+Core Image kernels locate in CustomKernel functions from CustomFilter.swift, you can also find them in Kernels.cikernel for Core Image Kernel with comments under the iOS directory.

 The filter written in Metel is located in [here](/macOS/Filmroom%20for%20Mac/Filters/Kernels.metal).

 Computational Kernel can be found both in [macOS project](/macOS/Filmroom%20for%20Mac/Filters/ComputeKernel.metal) and [iOS project](iOS/Filmroom/Filters/ComputeKernel.metal).
-These two kernels are not identical, please focus on macOS one.
+These two kernels are not identical, please focus on iOS one.

 ## Test